Habtom1999/PyPlot/README.md

-Project3
+# Project3
-Matplotlib and pyplot
+# Matplotlib and pyplot
-Project Objectives
+# Project Objectives
 This exercise is used to reinforce key Python visualization skills.
 It offers practice with web-enabled Jupyter notebooks and lays some important foundations for presenting information obtained from mining the web and processing language
+# Note
-Note: Anytime we use an external library (something not included in the Python Standard Library) like Matplotlib,  we'll need to: install it into our active virtual environment and use an import statement in our Python.
+Anytime we use an external library (something not included in the Python Standard Library) like Matplotlib,  we'll need to: install it into our active virtual environment and use an import statement in our Python.

-Project Overview
+# Project Overview

 1. Get the starter repo into your GitHub account <https://github.com/wmnlp-materials/pyplot/blob/master/pyplot.ipynb>
 2. clone down your repo to your local machine,